linwang6/CAML/README.md

 ELSA can also can be used for classifying bulk RNA-Seq samples.
 Here we classify data from the ivyGAP data, which has detailed anatomic structure annotations.

-The following is part of output file:
+The following is the head of the output file:

     Cell_ID Probability_of_Cellular_Tumor   Probability_Infiltrating_Tumor   Probability_Leading_Edge Probability_Microvascular_proliferation    Probability_Pseudopalisading_cells Predicted_types
     "304950296"     2.6800024884849247e-14  1.8189894035424017e-12  2.6800024884849247e-14  0.9999999999981006      2.6800024884849247e-14  Microvascular_proliferation